Best Smart Litter Boxes: Self Cleaning Picks for 2025

 4. CatGenie A.I.

 CatGenie A.I. replaces clumping litter with reusable granules.
-It washes, drains, and then dries the bowl, which reduces daily scooping.
-You will need a cold water line and a drain, typically in a laundry area or bathroom.
-The app shows cycle status and alerts.
-This approach removes the bagged waste drawer, but installation matters.
-Measure the space, plan the hose routes, and confirm the dryer cycle noise is acceptable in your layout.
+It washes, drains, then dries the bowl, which reduces daily scooping.
+You will need a cold water line and a drain.
+Measure the space, plan hose routes, and confirm dryer cycle noise is acceptable.
+For installation references, see CatGenie resources.
+Before switching to a plumbed system, compare total cost of ownership with drum systems that use clumping clay and read our odor and placement checklist.

 CatGenie A.I.